James Webb Space Telescope: Partnership

-NASA, ESA and CSA have collaborated on the telescope since 1996.
-ESA's participation in construction and launch was approved by its members in 2003 and an agreement was signed between ESA and NASA in 2007.
-In exchange for full partnership, representation and access to the observatory for its astronomers, ESA is providing the NIRSpec instrument, the Optical Bench Assembly of the MIRI instrument, an Ariane 5 ECA launcher, and manpower to support operations.
-The CSA provided the Fine Guidance Sensor and the Near-Infrared Imager Slitless Spectrograph and manpower to support operations.
+NASA, ESA, and CSA have collaborated on the telescope since 1996.
+ESA's participation in construction and launch was approved by its members in 2003, and an agreement was signed between ESA and NASA in 2007.
+In exchange for full partnership, representation, and access to the observatory for its astronomers, ESA provided the NIRSpec instrument, the Optical Bench Assembly of the MIRI instrument, an Ariane 5 ECA launcher, and a workforce to support operations.
+The CSA provided the Fine Guidance Sensor and the Near-Infrared Imager Slitless Spectrograph and workforce to support operations.

-Several thousand scientists, engineers, and technicians spanning 15 countries have contributed to the build, test and integration of Webb.
+Several thousand scientists, engineers, and technicians spanning 15 countries have contributed to the build, test, and integration of Webb.
 A total of 258 companies, government agencies, and academic institutions participated in the pre-launch project; 142 from the United States, 104 from 12 European countries (including 21 from the U.K., 16 from France, 12 from Germany and 7 international), and 12 from Canada.
 Other countries as NASA partners, such as Australia, were involved in post-launch operation.